info343c-a16/m6-html-accessibility/README.md

 ```

 In addition to the use of `role` elements, there are semantically meaningful HTML elements to use for building forms.

+## Using VoiceOver
+VoiceOver is the screen reading technology built into Mac operating systems.
+It is a very powerful tool, but is fairly easy to get started.
+Here are a few pointers:

+- Activate/deactivate VoiceOver by pressing `cmd-F5`
+- Start reading a document by pressing `ctrl-option-a`
+- Pause reading document by pressing `ctrl`
+- Navigate between sections by pressing `ctrl-option-left/right` (arrow keys)
+- Open up a header navigation menu by pressing `ctrl-option-u` (exit by pressing `esc`)

+To practice using VoiceOver, and to demonstrate the importance of using proper HTML structure and ARIA roles, see [exercise-1](exercise-1).

 ## Forms
 HTML5 provides a variety of elements for building forms.
 Understanding how to properly associate different elements in a form, and how to leverage built-in input `types` will make this common web-development task substantially easier.
 As you can imagine, the semantically meaningful element for an HTML form is the `<form>` tag.
 Within your form, you'll